icgc-argo/rdpc-ui/README.md

 created an `.env` file based on `.env.schema` in `compose` folder, run `docker-compose up` command

+## Apollo GQL Typechecking

+Please recompile Apollo GQL when needed using the `npm run gql-compile` command

 ## Learn More

 To learn more about Next.js, take a look at the following resources: